 The vague reference here to a “holy place” and its “desolation” by some kind of “abomination” relates back to the original temple-destruction question, but also gives the hint that it’s not the same temple.
 His answer let them know that His Coming would not necessarily coincide with the destruction of their temple (in 70 A.D. when the Romans sacked Jerusalem).
 There would have to be something different about it, something peculiar going on with this “abomination of desolation”.
 And this suggested to His followers that the event of His coming might happen a little further down the line than they were hoping.

-Since it was Jesus’ startling prediction about the destruction of the temple that triggered this Endtime discussion, it would only be fitting for the “abomination of desolation” to connect in some way with that event – even if it’s referring to the destruction of, or damage to, a future temple; it would suit as an answer, or semi-answer, to the disciples’ original question of “when shall these things be (the temple destruction)?”
+Since it was Jesus’ startling prediction about the destruction of the temple that triggered this End of the Age discussion, it would seem fitting for the “abomination of desolation” to connect in some way with that event – even if it’s referring to the destruction of, or damage to, a future temple; it would suit as an answer, or semi-answer, to the disciples’ original question of “when shall these things be (the temple destruction)?”
 Even if it’s not the same temple or “holy place”, it will be located in the same city, maybe even the same exact location, and the same race of people who have returned there now.